 King of Wands

-The Fool walked into a temple and found a king playing the harp.
-The chords were complicated and baffling, but the Fool felt his heartstrings plucked and kneeled down to listen to this music.
-The king didn’t even look up at his recently arrived audience as he had his eyes closed and in musical ecstasy. […]
+The Fool walked into a temple where a king was playing the harp.
+The chords sounded complicated and baffling, but the Fool felt his heartstrings plucked all the same, and kneeled down to listen to this music.
+The king didn’t even look up at his recently arrived audience, as he had his eyes closed in […]

-The Fool walked into a temple and found a king playing the harp.
-The chords were complicated and baffling, but the Fool felt his heartstrings plucked and kneeled down to listen to this music.
-The king didn’t even look up at his recently arrived audience as he had his eyes closed and in musical ecstasy.
+The Fool walked into a temple where a king was playing the harp.
+The chords sounded complicated and baffling, but the Fool felt his heartstrings plucked all the same, and kneeled down to listen to this music.
+The king didn’t even look up at his recently arrived audience, as he had his eyes closed in musical ecstasy.

 The music made the Fool see colors that correlated with the plucked notes.
 It danced in his head and created colors that the Fool had never seen before.
 The music took him out of the reality of kneeling in front of this king with a harp.

-A crash brought the Fool back to earth and made the music stop.
-A toddler was running unsure clutching a banner of some sort giggling past the ruins of a vase shattered over the stone floor.
+A crash brought the Fool back to Earth and made the music stop too.
+A toddler was running unsure through the temple, clutching a banner of some sort and giggling past the ruins of a vase that had shattered over the stone floor.

-The King reached out and caught the child’s arm before causing any more damage.
+The King reached out and caught the child’s arm before it could cause any more damage.
 The banner fluttered to the ground slowly.
 The baby seemed just as happy being held by his king as he did running wild.

 I am known as the Beloved, the king went on, but my son will be even more loved than me.
 He will be the Peaceful One.